National parks of Canada

-National parks of Canada are vast natural spaces located throughout the country that are protected by Parks Canada, a government agency.
-Parks Canada manages the National Parks and Reserves in order to protect and preserve the Canadian wildlife and habitat that fall within the ecosystems of the park, keep them safe, educate visitors, and ensure public enjoyment in ways that do not compromise the area for future generations.
+In Canada, national parks are maintained by Parks Canada, a government agency.
 The areas that fall within Parks Canada's governance include a wide range of protected areas, encompassing National Historic Sites, National Marine Conservation Areas (NMCA), and National Park Reserves.
 Canada established its first national park in Banff in 1885, and has since expanded its national park system to include 37 national parks and 11 national park reserves.

-Early History of Canada's National Parks
+Early history

 Canada's first national park, located in Banff, was established in 1885.
 Tourism and commercialization dominated early park development, followed closely by resource extraction.
 Commodifying the parks to profit Canada's national economy as well as conserving the natural areas for public and future use became an integrated method of park creation.
 The process of establishing national parks has often forced the displacement of Indigenous and non-Indigenous residents of areas within the proposed park boundaries.
 Conflicts between the creation of parks and the residents of the area have been negotiated through co-management practices, as Parks Canada acknowledged the importance of community involvement in order to sustain a healthy ecosystem.

 The transition towards developing parks as a place of preservation began with the National Parks Act of 1930.
 This event marked a shift in park management practices.
 Revised in 1979 under the National Parks Policy, the Act placed greater emphasis on preserving the natural areas in an unimpaired state through ecological integrity and restoration, moving away from development based heavily on profit.
 Acting as national symbols, Canada's national parks exist in every province and territory representing a variety of landscapes that mark Canada's natural heritage.